timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-10-20
+# Objectives for Today 2025-10-21

 - Just Chatting as we Get started & warmed up.
-- Updating the KPIs of the adventure
-- Updating the weekly plans
-- Collecting racing games from Steam release in some month of 2025.
-- 8am Learning & Improving Git Skills
+- Bolt 2D shaders into the game (like ICE does for 3D)
+- Create a width x 1080p target for "game/world space" rendering
-- Probably a slightly shortish day to prepare for tomorrow.
+- Create a pass for Interface Rendering

 ## Events / Notices / Coming Soon